apache/camel/MIGRATION.md

 The class `AsyncProcessorHelper` has been moved from `org.apache.camel.util.AsyncProcessorHelper` in the camel-core JAR to `org.apache.camel.support.AsyncProcessorHelper` and moved to the `camel-support` JAR.

+The class `AsyncProcessorConverterHelper` has been moved from `org.apache.camel.util.AsyncProcessorConverterHelper` in the camel-core JAR to `org.apache.camel.support.AsyncProcessorConverterHelper` and moved to the `camel-support` JAR.

 The class `EventHelper` has been moved from `org.apache.camel.util.EventHelper` in the camel-core JAR to `org.apache.camel.support.EventHelper` and moved to the `camel-support` JAR.

 The class `ExchangeHelper` has been moved from `org.apache.camel.util.ExchangeHelper` in the camel-core JAR to `org.apache.camel.support.ExchangeHelper` and moved to the `camel-support` JAR.